 Less Than Significant Impact.
-The project site is located within a fully urbanized area with development surrounding the site in all directions.
-The project site currently has two schools and upon project completion, the project site would continue to be used as an elementary school.
-Therefore, the proposed project is consistent with its R-1 zoning.
-There are no scenic resources visible from the perimeter of the campus.
-The proposed project would not adversely affect scenic views as none exist in the area.
-The project area is a residential community.
+The project site is located within a fully urbanized portion of the County with development surrounding the site in all directions.
+The project site currently contains an elementary school and upon project completion, the site would continue to be used as an elementary school.
+The proposed project is therefore consistent with its RD-5 zoning which includes K-12 public schools as a permitted primary use.
+The project site is surrounded by residential uses and a church, and there are no scenic resources visible from the campus.

-The proposed project would not substantially change the existing character of the site.
+Additionally, the proposed project would not substantially change the existing character of the site.
 The proposed project would be compatible with the existing development pattern onsite and the character of the surrounding area.
 Building materials and colors would complement the existing development on adjacent properties.
-The proposed buildings would have white, cream, and gray cement plaster and fiber cement siding or metal paneling, which would complement the colors and building materials used in the surrounding area.
-Although the visual qualities of the project site during construction would not appear better than the existing condition of the properties, the construction worksite would be temporary.
-The finished project would include landscaping and new buildings and exterior finishes that would complement the surrounding structures.
-Compared to current conditions, which includes buildings on the eastern and western portions of the site, the proposed project would consolidate the proposed buildings to the eastern portion of the site and the proposed soccer field would be on the western side of the site.
-Therefore, although project implementation would alter the visual appearance of the site, the improvements would not substantially degrade the visual character and quality of the project site and surrounding area.
+The proposed buildings would have exterior façades consisting of stucco, concrete, and punched windows in a storefront system.
+The roofs would consist of single-ply and standing seam metal.
+Although the visual qualities of the project site during construction would not appear better than the existing condition of the property, the construction worksite would be temporary.
+The finished project would include landscaping; new drop-off areas; and new buildings with siding, paint, and windows, and exterior finishes that complement the design and color of the surrounding development.

+The current developed areas are concentrated on the northwestern portion of the site while most of the site area contains muti-use fields and other connected lawn areas.
+The proposed project would reconfigure the campus buildings across the central area of the site, developing a large portion of the site that currently contains the multi-use fields; a new single soccer field would replace the existing field at the northeast portion of the site.
+Although project implementation would alter the visual appearance of the site, the improvements would not substantially degrade the visual character and quality of the project site and surrounding area.
 Therefore, impacts would be less than significant.